knobs-dials/phplatex/README.md

 Renders LaTeX into images by calling LaTeX itself from PHP.

+(I'm no fan of PHP, but I figured this would make it nicely portable)

 Requirements
 - PHP                                    (>=4.3.0, as it uses sha1())
 - imagemagick                            (for convert)